StarRocks/starrocks/docs/data_source/External_table.md

 ##### Create a resource whose catalog type is `CUSTOM`

 A custom catalog needs to inherit the abstract class BaseMetastoreCatalog, and you need to implement the IcebergCatalog interface.
-For more information about how to create a custom catalog, see [IcebergHiveCatalog](https://github.com/StarRocks/starrocks/blob/main/fe/fe-core/src/main/java/com/starrocks/external/iceberg/IcebergHiveCatalog.java).
 Additionally, the class name of a custom catalog cannot be duplicated with the name of the class that already exists in StarRock.
 After the catalog is created, package the catalog and its related files, and place them under the **fe/lib** path of each frontend (FE).
 Then restart each FE.
 After you complete the preceding operations, you can create a resource whose catalog is a custom catalog.

 For example, create a resource named `iceberg1` and set the catalog type to `CUSTOM`.